Saket-Kr/ML-Prep/Supervised Learning/Classification/Support Vector Machine/README.md

 - http://www-stat.stanford.edu/~tibs/ElemStatLearn/
 **epsilon** - The value of **ϵ** defines a margin of tolerance where no penalty is given to errors.
 The larger ϵ is, the larger errors you admit in your solution.
 **C** - Inverse of the strength of regularization.
 As the value of ‘c’ increases the model gets overfits.
 Control SVM's capacity, under/over-fit.
 **γ** - Gamma (used only for RBF kernel).
 Behavior: As the value of ‘ γ’ increases the model gets overfits.
+- In case of linearly separable data, **convex hull** represents the outer boundaries of the two group of data points.
+Once convex hull is created, we get maximum margin hyperplane (MMH) as a perpendicular bisector between two convex hulls.
+MMH is the line which attempts to create greatest separation between two groups.